 Sure!
 Though we enjoy meeting new students, our time could be limited and should be primarily focused on conducting research.
 If you want to schedule a meeting with a team member, please first send an email with your name, institution, the purpose of the meeting, potential time slots, and other information you want to share.
 Lab members could have tight schedules so please excuse us if your email is not responded timely.

 Be nice and be kind.
 That's what we expect all lab members to be.
 UCLA ECE has a wide spectrum of research focuses, from AI/ML and quantum computing, to millimeter-wave and photon detection systems, which requires each member of the community to take personal interests out of calculation when evaluating each other's research contribution.
 A great exemplar set of lab values around Ethics, Diversity, and Community can be found on Jennifer Mankoff's Make4all lab webpage.
-We also practice the reasonable person principle in the lab.
+We also practice the reasonable person principle and follow UCLA's Standards of Ethical Conduct in the lab.

 HiLab is part of the ECE department in UCLA's Samueli School of Engineering.
 This website for the lab is actively being developed at the moment.
 So, stay tuned!
 There is more information on the lab space and resources to come.
 To contact the lab, please email firstname.lastname@example.org.Human-Centered Computing & Intelligent Sensing Lab